rerun-io/rerun-docs/docs/howto/notebook.md

 description: How to embed Rerun in notebooks like Jupyter or Colab
 ---

-As of Rerun 0.5.0, Rerun now has limited support for embedding the Rerun viewer directly within IPython-style notebooks.
-This makes it extremely easy to iterate on API calls as well as to share data with others.
+As of version 0.5.0, Rerun now has limited support for embedding the Rerun viewer directly within IPython-style notebooks.
+This makes it easy to iterate on API calls as well as to share data with others.

 Rerun has been tested with:
  - [Jupyter Notebook Classic](https://jupyter.org/)